Quantum probability from temporal structure: Three Fixed Points

 Thus we recover the ABL rule.
 It has been derived as a ratio of wavefunction regions integrated over $C$.
 There is no stochastic `collapse' process, just unitary evolution and the imposition of constraints..

-This analysis is easily extended to a sequence of measurements - each fixed point increases the dimensionality of the line integral in Eq. (\ref{eqn:Line_Integral_1}) by two, so (as discussed in Definition 4) the corresponding change $\triangle\Psi$ in a $N_{t}$-time history is obtained from the $2(N_{t}-1)$-dimensional line integral along the relevant Keldysh contour segments.
+This analysis is easily extended to a sequence of measurements - each fixed point increases the dimensionality of the line integral in Eq. (\ref{eqn:Line_Integral_1}) by two, so the corresponding change $\triangle\Psi$ in a $N_{t}$-time history is obtained from the $2(N_{t}-1)$-dimensional line integral along the relevant Keldysh contour segments.